Hardware-Algorithm Co-Optimization of Early-Exit Neural Networks for Multi-Core Edge Accelerators: Deployment-aware Co-Design Framework for EENN

 Given a fixed deep learning backbone, pretrained or not, our objective is to transform it into an efficiently deployable EENN tailored to multi-core edge accelerators.
 The backbone may serve diverse applications, including image classification~\cite{shallow_deep_nets}, audio denoising~\cite{mlsp}, or transformer-based sentiment analysis~\cite{bert_ee}.
 Rather than treating early exits as architectural add-ons, we formulate their integration as a deployment-aware co-design problem that jointly accounts for predictive performance and hardware efficiency.

 Specifically, we seek to identify an EENN configuration that balances accuracy and energy-latency cost under realistic hardware constraints.
 In addition to optimizing these conflicting objectives, we impose structural constraints that reflect practical deployment considerations.
 First, the computational overhead introduced by each intermediate exit must remain bounded relative to the remaining backbone computation.
 Second, the network must effectively exploit early exiting by limiting the proportion of samples that propagate to the final classifier.

 Formally, the EENN design problem is expressed as the following constrained multi-objective (MOO) optimization problem:

-where $s$ is an architecture from the NAS search space $\mathcal{S}$, $m$ is the number of exits (including the final classifier), $\text{OH}_i(s)$ is the ratio between the additional $ET$ cost incurred by exit point $i$ and the $ET$ of the backbone layers up to the next exit point (e.g., in \Cref{fig:eenn}, $\text{OH}_1(s)$ corresponds to the ratio of the $ET$ of Exit 1 to the $ET$ of Backbone 2), $\theta$ is the user-defined threshold on the overhead, and $\text{ER}_m$ is the exit ratio of the last exit, which is upper-bounded by a user-defined threshold $\mu$.
+where $s$ denotes an architecture from the search space $\mathcal{S}$, and $m$ is the total number of exits, including the final classifier.
+The term $\text{OH}_i(s)$ is the ratio between the additional ET cost incurred by exit point $i$ and the ET of the backbone layers up to the next exit point (e.g., in Figure \Cref{fig:eenn}, $\text{OH}_1(s)$ corresponds to the ratio of the ET of Exit 1 to the ET of Backbone 2); $\theta$ is the user-defined threshold on the overhead, and $\text{ER}_m$ is the exit ratio of the last exit, which is upper-bounded by a user-defined threshold $\mu$.
 Hence, our main goal is to optimize two conflicting objectives, namely EENN's average accuracy and energy-latency product, within the constrained search space of networks with bounded intermediate exit overhead and effective early exiting.

 The resulting formulation captures the inherent trade-off between predictive accuracy and hardware efficiency while explicitly constraining architectural overhead and dynamic inference behavior.
 This perspective treats EENN deployment as a joint hardware-algorithm optimization problem rather than a purely architectural search task.